jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

-# Tutorial (JKQTPlotter): Advanced 1-Dimensional Statistics with JKQTPDatastore             {#JKQTPlotterBasicJKQTPDatastoreStatistics}
+# Tutorial (JKQTPDatastore): Advanced 1-Dimensional Statistics with JKQTPDatastore             {#JKQTPlotterBasicJKQTPDatastoreStatistics}

+[JKQTPlotterBasicJKQTPDatastore]: @ref JKQTPlotterBasicJKQTPDatastore "Basic Usage of JKQTPDatastore"
+[JKQTPlotterBasicJKQTPDatastoreIterators]: @ref JKQTPlotterBasicJKQTPDatastoreIterators "Iterator-Based usage of JKQTPDatastore"
+[JKQTPlotterBasicJKQTPDatastoreStatistics]: @ref JKQTPlotterBasicJKQTPDatastoreStatistics "Advanced 1-Dimensional Statistics with JKQTPDatastore"
+[statisticslibrary]: @ref jkqtptools_math_statistics "JKQTPlotter Statistics Library"

-This tutorial project (see `./examples/simpletest_datastore_statistics/`) explains several advanced functions of JKQTPDatastore in combination with the statistics library conatined in JKQTPlotter.
+This tutorial project (see `./examples/simpletest_datastore_statistics/`) explains several advanced functions of JKQTPDatastore in combination with the [[statisticslibrary]] conatined in JKQTPlotter.

+***Note*** that there are additional tutorial explaining other aspects of data mangement in JKQTPDatastore:
+  - [JKQTPlotterBasicJKQTPDatastore]
+  - [JKQTPlotterBasicJKQTPDatastoreIterators]
+  - [JKQTPlotterBasicJKQTPDatastoreStatistics]

 [TOC]

 The source code of the main application can be found in [`jkqtplotter_simpletest_datastore_statistics.cpp`](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_datastore_statistics/jkqtplotter_simpletest_datastore_statistics.cpp).